Last Updated on May 31, 2021 by queenie mak

 Want to explore Hong Kong with a tour?
 Check out one of these exciting tours:

-Are you including the Lamma Island hiking trail on your Hong Kong itinerary?
+Are you including the Lamma Island Family Trail on your Hong Kong itinerary?

 I really hope so!
 Lamma Island is full of nature, good vibes and excellent food.
 It is the perfect getaway from the noise in the city.
-And if you love hiking, Lamma Island is the perfect spot!
+And if you love hiking, the Lamma Island hike scenic and one of the best easy hikes in Hong Kong.

 My route starts from Sok Kwu Wan to Yung Shue Wan on Lamma Island.
 But you can also start your day from Yung Shue Wan to Sok Kwu Wan.
 I prefer to end in Yung Shue Wan because more ferries are on the ferry schedule going back to Hong Kong.